Syllabus

 Unit 7: Chatbot Development (2 hours)

-• Basic programming for chatbots (e.g., RASA and Python)
+• Basic programming for chatbots (e.g., API with Open AI ChatGPT, RASA and Python)

 • Natural language processing for chatbots